Who was Giotto?

-Giotto was an Italian painter around 1300 AD.
-Giotto was originally from Florence.
-He was born about 1265 AD.
+Giotto was a medieval Italian painter.
+He lived around 1300 AD.
+Giotto was born in the Italian city of Florence about 1265 AD, and he lived most of his life in Florence.
 As a teenager, he may have been a student of the great painter Cimabue.
 It’s possible that he suffered from dwarfism.

 Florence was a rich city when Giotto was living there.
 Many artists and writers lived in Florence, where people were building a big new cathedral.
 Dante was born the same year as Giotto, and he was writing poems.
 Dante heard the older philosopher Thomas Aquinas preach in Florence, and Giotto may have heard him too.

 Further south in Naples, first Robert the Wise and then his daughter Joanna of Naples were ruling southern Italy and Sicily.
 They ran a great university and a zoo there, and traded with Islamic merchants in Egypt and Tunisia.